“Most of us have two lives. The life we live, and the unlived life within us. Between the two stands Resistance.”

 Have you ever tried to get into your art studio only to be distracted by trivial tasks?
 Do you find yourself “Productively Procrastinating” instead of doing the REAL work that matters to you?
 Why does doing the thing you love most seem so hard?

 That, my friend is Resistance.
 It’s real.
 Even the most accomplished painters face it.
 Join me as I share insights about my journey and tips on how to beat Resistance.
-If you are ready to make 2020 a more productive year – you’ll want to pay close attention!
+If you want to become a successful artist, this episode will help you on your way!

 I first learned about Resistance when I read Steven Pressfield’s book, The War of Art in 2005.
 Before then, I had a hard time understanding why painting, writing, or any other creative endeavor was so hard.

 Since then, I’ve re-read that book at least once every year.
 It’s one of the few books that I re-read on a regular basis.
 Each time I read it, I have a different insight.

 If you’ve read Steven Pressfield’s book, the War of Art, you’re familiar with Resistance.
 Even if you have not read his book, I’ll bet you are familiar with Resistance, you just didn’t know it had a name, a proper name with a capital “R.” It’s real.
 It’s powerful.
 It’s a sneaky little bastard who’s not always easy to spot.

 Pressfield uses a lot of war analogies in his descriptions of Resistance, and he’s right to do so because it’s serious business.
 Resistance is at war with you, it can destroy you.
 Resistance wants to take you out, so I do see Resistance as an enemy.
 If I let him have his way, I’d stop showing up for you.
 Don’t worry, I’m not going anywhere – I want to help artists like you find your way to beat Resistance and do the work that matters most to you!

 How to beat Resistance